posted on Mar 23, 2020

 When it comes to 26 vs. 29, 26-gauge is the thicker metal.
 Most homes in residential areas use 29-gauge metal panels.
 The weight of 29-gauge metal roofing may differ, though, depending on the type of metal that you choose.
 For instance, stainless steel will have a difference in inches than carbon steel.

 You can find the thickness of your sheet metal by using a measuring tape and a simple conversion technique.
 First, use the tape measure to find its thickness in millimeters.
 This helps get the most accurate measurement.
 Second, multiply the number of millimeters by 0.03937.
 If your original measurement was 40 millimeters, the new one would be 1.5748 in inches.

 It’s time to get started determining the right size gauge for your metal panels.
-At Legacy Service, we have decades of experience in the home exterior industry, including but not limited to metal roofing installation, replacement, and repair.
-Whether you need help with weight per foot, purlin spacing, decking thickness, or which supplier best matches your needs, please feel free to contact us at 215-798-9790 or visit us at https://legacyusa.com/contact/.
+At Legacy Service, we have decades of experience in the home exterior industry, including but not limited to metal roofing installation and replacement.
+Please feel free to contact us at 215-798-9790 or visit us at https://legacyusa.com/contact/.

 Posted on Mar 23, 2020 in Roof